top of page

 And from that gratitude comes stillness.
 Joy.
 Peace.

-Cherishing Oneness with the Trees
+Cherishing Oneness

 So we cherish the trees.
 We sit with them, breathe with them, and remember that we are part of something vast and beautiful.
 Every moment spent in nature is a chance to come home to ourselves.